skang06/Baltimore-City-Livelihood/README.md

 This is of interest to us because we are both Baltimore citizens at least until we graduate from Hopkins.
 We both come from areas that are economically better than Baltimore, so perhaps we could implement aspects that we have seen in our own hometowns to improve food safety in Baltimore.
 Furthermore, this is relevant for government officials who could learn the most effective ways to increase life expectancy and decrease rates of mortality by route of food safety.
 Not to mention, the leading cause of death in the United States is heart disease, so information from our analysis could help with the larger United States as well.
 It shouldn't be the case that you can live longer if you live in a more well-off neighborhood.

+- need to explain what the different variables mean !! !

 ## Business Question

 ___How can we combat life expectancy and mortality rates in the 44-64 age group in Baltimore City through food system initiatives?___